5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 # How to create/modify a Layout-ID for AppleALC

 ## Preface
-🚧 This guide is a work in progress, so don't follow it yet (Chapters I to IV are completed, though)
+🚧 This guide is a work in progress, so don't follow it yet.

 This is my attempt of providing an up-to-date and easy to follow guide for creating Layout-IDs for the AppleALC kext to make audio work on a Hackintosh.